ben-heil/ben-heil.github.io/_posts/2020-08-22-conda-actions.md

 I imagine setup-miniconda would work even better in a more complicated test setup since it has options for [caching libraries](https://github.com/marketplace/actions/setup-miniconda#caching) and [using the mamba package manager](https://github.com/marketplace/actions/setup-miniconda#example-6-mamba).

+If your use case for github actions is limited in scope or you have a strong aversion to external dependencies in your code, then you may want to avoid marketplace actions.
+Otherwise using something like setup-miniconda will likely make your life easier.

 <a id="miniconda"></a>
 {% raw %}
 ```